-Due to the lack of groundwater in the upper 50 feet and low probability of liquefaction, the potential for lateral spreading is also considered low.
+Due to the low probability of liquefaction, the potential for lateral spreading is also considered low.

 2.11 Seismic Refraction Lines

 To aid in evaluation of the rippability of the materials to be encountered within the proposed deeper cuts on the site, five seismic refraction lines were performed (see Geotechnical Map for locations).
 The data gathered via the seismic lines, provides estimated seismic velocities of the onsite materials to depths up to approximately 60 feet below the surface for this study.
 A detailed discussion of the methodology and graphic representation of the results are presented in Appendix D.